biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

 Syntax: **--file / -f**

-**.** stands for the context (in this case, current directory) of the build process.
-This makes sense if copying files from filesystem, for instance. **IMPORTANT**: Avoid contexts (directories) overpopulated with files (even if not actually used in the recipe).
+**.** stands for the context (in this case, the current directory) of the build process.
+This makes sense if copying files from the filesystem, for instance. **IMPORTANT**: Avoid contexts (directories) overpopulated with files (even if they are not actually used in the recipe).

 You can define a specific name for the image during the build process.